Stefan-Ilic/stefan-ilic.com/_posts/2019-07-21-burger-critics-4.md

 ---
 layout: post
 title:  "The Burger Critics #4: Don't call it a comeback"
+author: stefan
+categories: [ Food, Burger Critics ]
-image: "sinatra.png"
+image: assets/images/sinatra.jpg
+comments: false
 ---

 [I've been here for years](https://www.youtube.com/watch?v=vimZj8HW0Kg).
 Now that we've got the apology for our absence out of the way let's talk about burgers.
 Up until this point, the restaurants we chose all had a very, dare I say, "student-friendly" orientation, reflected by their decoration and their prices.
 This time, it took us to a seemingly more adult-oriented establishment called _Frank's_.
 You can tell it's an _American_ adult-oriented restaurant because the prices will make you homeless, but more on that later.
 In addition to my usual super-funny jokes, I decided to hide references to 10 well-known **Frank Sinatra** songs in this review (covers count too).
 See if you can find them all.